2025-26 Edition

 Studies the use of optical and engineering-based systems (laser-based) for diagnosis, treating diseases, manipulation of cells and cell function.
 Physical, optical, and electro-optical principles are explored regarding molecular, cellular, organ, and organism applications.

-Prerequisite: PHYS 3C or PHYS 7D
+Prerequisite: PHYSICS 3C or PHYSICS 7D.

 BME 136.
 Engineering Medical Optics.
 4 Units.